 Walking abnormalities are abnormal, uncontrollable walking patterns.
-They may be inherited or caused by other factors, such as diseases or injuries.
-Walking abnormalities may affect the muscles, bones, or nerves of the legs.
+Genetics may cause them or other factors, such as diseases or injuries, may.
+Walking abnormalities can affect the muscles, bones, or nerves of the legs.

 Abnormalities may be present in the entire leg or in certain parts of the leg, such as the knee or ankle.
 Problems with the foot may also result in walking abnormalities.

 These conditions can be temporary or long term, depending on their cause.
 Severe walking abnormalities may require continuous physical therapy and medical care.

 - birth defects, such as clubfoot

 - bone fractures

 - infections that damage tissues in the legs